Johnson & Wales University-Providence logo

 Early 20th Century

-Curriculum established, including bookkeeping, typing, and shorthand.
+Curriculum included bookkeeping, typing, shorthand, English, and mathematics.

-Moved downtown to 36 Exchange Street to better serve returning soldiers.
+School moved downtown to 36 Exchange Street to better serve returning soldiers.

 Find Scholarships at Johnson & Wales University-Providence